taliajmallo/wod20/README.md

 [![MIT License]][MIT URL]
 [![GitHub Super-Linter]][Super-Linter URL]

 This system is for playing Exalted versus World of Darkness in the Foundry Virtual Tabletop system.
-It has been forked from the V20 system, and will retain functionality and assets from that system as a result.
+It has been forked from the [V20 system], and will retain functionality and assets from that system as a result.

 Licensed materials will NOT be provided as this is a system provided for public use for free.

-.

 ## Feedback